aditsinha/cs667/README.md

 * `initial_learning_rate` float.
 Learning rate for the training epoch
 * `learning_rate_decay` float.
 Decay for time-based learning rate schedule
-* `normalization` float OR comma separated list of float with `num_dimensions` entries.
+* `feature_scale` float OR comma separated list of float with `num_dimensions` entries.
 Cannot appear before `num_dimensions`.
   Applies a scaling to each column of the training and validation features.
+* `regularization` float.
+Regularization parameter for L2 regularization.

 ### Data